modb-dev/modb/ReadMe.md

 # MoDB #

-A distributed key/value store with (operation-based) CRDTs built-in.
+A distributed key/value document store with (operation-based) CRDTs built-in.

+Throw data at it, and it's all good!

 ## No Master - All Nodes are the Same ##